beetbox/beets/docs/plugins/importhistory.rst

 `source_path` Usage
 -------------------

-The first use case of the `source_path` field, is in the following scenario: You imported all of the directories in your current `$PWD`::
+The first use case of the `source_path` field is in the following scenario: You imported all of the directories in your current `$PWD`::

     beet import --flat --copy */